NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/Package-References-in-Project-Files.md

         <!-- ... -->
     </ItemGroup>

+Note that because `build` is not included with `PrivateAsset`, targets and props *will* flow to the parent project.
+Consider, for example, that the reference above is used in a project that builds a NuGet package called AppLogger.
+AppLogger can consume the targets and props from Contoso.Utility.UsefulStuff, as can projects that consume AppLogger.

 ## Adding a PackageReference condition

 You can use a condition to control whether a package is included, where conditions can use any MSBuild variable or a variable defined in the targets or props file.